thomass171/tcp-flightgear/README.md

 More advanced aircraft model are used in module traffic-advanced.
 These are loaded from an external server, which is a temporary solution until there is a full FG proxy set up.

+## BundlePool

+This project only contains a subset of FG data used for unit testing and for running the demo scenes in 'traffic-fg'.
+For a better user experience the scenes in 'traffic-advanced' use externally hosted bundles, to which the phrase "bundlepool" refers.

 # Implementation Details

 ## Model